 - More collaboration from teams across health and care including primary care networks, pharmacies, dentists, community care, mental health, secondary care, social care teams, and voluntary and community sector staff.
-They will work together with residents to share resources and information, doing things differently to improve patient care and better meet the needs of local people. - · Better use of data and insight to understand and respond to local needs earlier - Align clinical and operational workforces of community health providers with neighbourhood areas or 'footprints' working alongside dedicated, named specialist teams from acute and mental health trusts, particularly community mental health teams. - At place, bring together teams on admissions avoidance, discharge and flow including urgent community response, virtual wards and community mental health crisis teams. - Proactively identify and target individuals who can benefit from support, using the Core20PLUS5 approach to address health inequalities. - Provide a comprehensive service to people with long term conditions, reducing reliance on medicines and supporting shared decision-making between clinicians and patients, including increasing the use of social prescribing. - Work with communities to develop their own assets and resources, including supporting the development of a compassionate communities approach
+They will work together with residents to share resources and information, doing things differently to improve patient care and better meet the needs of local people.

+- Better use of data and insight to understand and respond to local needs earlier.

+- Align clinical and operational workforces

+of community health providers with

+neighbourhood areas or 'footprints' working

+alongside dedicated, named specialist

+teams from acute and mental health trusts,

+particularly community mental health teams.

+- Bring together teams to keep residents in the community and avoid hospitalisation when possible, smooth discharges - including